conceptadev/mix/lib/topics/decorators.md

 _Decorators_ are added to the _Mix_ object like any other _Attribute_.

-_Short Utils_ are listed with the class &mdash; there is no corresponding _Utility_ class for these items.

-> ### Note:
-> I've gone ahead and listed these, but it's problematic.
-> Might rethink the implementation on these to make them more consistent
-> with the rest of the _Utility_ classes.
+Also, as with any other _Attribute_, there is a _Utility_ class to create them, and associated _Short Utils_.